Last Updated on

 10 Quick Tips To Alleviate Neck Pain

-1. Upper Trap Foam Rolling – When we sit all day hunched over a computer screen, we often shrug our shoulders.
-When we shrug our shoulders, our upper traps become overactive and then try to do work they can’t handle.
+1. Levator Scapulae/Upper Trap Foam Rolling – When we sit all day hunched over a computer screen, we often shrug our shoulders.
+When we shrug our shoulders, our levator scapulae, or even our upper traps, can become overactive.
 When this happens, we can suffer from neck, shoulder and even upper back pain and injury.

-If you want to alleviate your neck pain, you need to make sure to loosen up and roll out your upper traps so that you can then get the big muscles of your back activated so your upper traps don’t get overworked.
+If you want to prevent neck pain, and help improve your shoulder and scapular mobility, you need to make sure to loosen up and roll out your levator scapulae and upper traps so that you can then get the big muscles of your back activated.

-To roll out your upper traps with a ball, stand with your back to a wall and place the ball to the side of the base of your neck.
-Press the ball into the wall and roll it down toward your shoulder blades.
+To roll out your levator scapulae and then even your upper traps with a ball, stand with your back to a wall and place the ball to the side of the base of your neck.
+You want to put it right above that inside top point of your shoulder blade.
+Press the ball into the wall and hold there.
+You can then roll it down toward your shoulder blades.